-We may request Priority Review or Accelerated Approval for one or more of our product candidates at the time of the submission of the NDA to FDA.
-The FDA may not grant Priority Review or Accelerated Approval for any of our product candidates.
-Moreover, even if the FDA designated Priority Review for one of our product candidates, that designation may not lead to a faster regulatory review or approval process and, in any event, would not assure FDA approval.
+We may request priority review by the FDA for CRLX101 and may also do so for our other product candidates in the future.
+The FDA may not grant priority review for CRLX101 or any of our other product candidates.
+Moreover, even if the FDA designated such products for priority review, that designation may not lead to a faster regulatory review or approval process and, in any event, would not assure FDA approval.

-A ten month standard NDA review clock will begin at the conclusion of the 60 calendar day filing review period that starts on the date of FDA receipt of the original submission.
-This results in a total of twelve months until the FDA is to take regulatory action.
-We may be eligible for Priority Review designation for our NDA submission if the FDA determines that our product candidate treats a serious condition and, if approved, would provide a significant improvement in safety or effectiveness.
-The six month Priority Review clock will begin at the conclusion of the 60 calendar day filing review period that starts on the date of FDA receipt of the original submission.
-Therefore, if granted Priority Review, the FDA has a total of eight months to take action on an application rather than the total of twelve months for a standard review from their receipt of the original submission.
-We may request Priority Review for CRLX101 if and when we submit an NDA for CRLX101.
-Our current clinical development timeline assumes CRLX101 will receive Priority Review.
-The FDA has broad discretion with respect to whether or not to grant Priority Review status to a product candidate, so even if we believe a particular product candidate is eligible for such designation or status, the FDA may decide not to grant it.
-Thus, while the FDA has granted Priority Review to other oncology product candidates, CRLX101 may not receive similar designation.
-Moreover, even if CRLX101 or one of our other product candidates is designated for Priority Review, such a designation does not necessarily mean a faster regulatory review process or necessarily confer any advantage with respect to approval compared to conventional FDA procedures.
-Receiving Priority Review from the FDA also does not guarantee approval within the eightmonth review/approval cycle or thereafter.
+We may be eligible for priority review designation for our product candidates, including CRLX101, if the FDA determines such product candidates offer major advances in treatment or provide a treatment where no adequate therapy exists.
+A priority review designation means that the goal for the FDA to review an application is six months, rather than the standard review period of ten months.
+We may request priority review for CRLX101 if and when we submit an NDA for CRLX101.
+Our current clinical development timeline assumes CRLX101 will receive priority review.
+The FDA has broad discretion with respect to whether or not to grant priority review status to a product candidate, so even if we believe a particular product candidate is eligible for such designation or status, the FDA may decide not to grant it.
+Thus, while the FDA has granted priority review to other oncology products, CRLX101 may not receive similar designation.
+Moreover, even if CRLX101 or one of our other product candidates is designated for priority review, such a designation does not necessarily mean a faster regulatory review process or necessarily confer any advantage with respect to approval compared to conventional FDA procedures.
+Receiving priority review from the FDA does not guarantee approval within the six-month review/approval cycle or thereafter.

-We believe we may in some instances be able to secure approval from the FDA or comparable non-U.S. regulatory authorities to use accelerated registration pathways.
+We believe we may in some instances be able to secure approval from the FDA or comparable non-U.S. regulatory authorities to use accelerated development pathways.
 If unable to obtain such approval, we may be required to conduct additional preclinical studies or clinical trials beyond those that we contemplate, which could increase the expense of obtaining, and delay the receipt of, necessary marketing approvals.